kylelo/music-genre-cnn-classifier/README.md

 <br>

-## Extract Mel-spectogram from Songs as Training set
+## Extract Mel-spectograms from Songs as Training set
 > Skip this step if user wants to use the default training set (`progPatterns.pkl` and `nonprogPatterns.pkl`)

 1\.
 Put two groups of songs into `./training song/class1` and `./training song/class2`